Ikaw Lang ang Iibigin: Casting

 The series marks the third collaboration between Kim Chiu, Gerald Anderson and Jake Cuenca as a love triangle.
 The three also reunites with Gina Pareño eight years after Tayong Dalawa, and Michael de Mesa ten years after Sana Maulit Muli.
 Meanwhile, the drama is also Cuenca's reunion and first on-screen team up with Coleen Garcia who he once worked with in the Philippine adaptation of the Colombian telenovela, Pasión de Amor.

 On late September 2017, Arci Muñoz and JC Santos joined the cast as special guests for the drama's new chapter as third wheels for Chiu and Anderson.
 It was Muñoz's mini-reunion with Cuenca and Garcia.

 Timeslot

 Ikaw Lang ang Iibigin was originally confirmed to be part of Primetime Bida evening block, but was later on debunked by the management in favor of the return of Korean dramas on primetime such as Love in the Moonlight and Hwarang.
 In late April 2017, ABS-CBN announced the triathlon drama will replace Langit Lupa on May 1, 2017, in a pre-noontime slot right before It's Showtime, as part of PrimeTanghali noontime block.
 Many fans were very dismayed by the management decision afterwards.

-Reruns
+Trivia

-Reruns are aired on the web-based channel Kapamilya Online Live every morning from Tuesdays to Saturdays premiering on June 24, 2022, at 3:30 PM (PST), and June 25, 2022, at 2:30 PM in Manila replacing the reruns of Ngayon at Kailanman.
+The secondary Dela Vega mansion and safe house where Bianca and Lydia go into hiding during the finale episodes was the same mansion used to film the home of the Abuevas in the previous Kim Chiu (Jasmine Estocapio) and Gerald Anderson (Julian Abueva) series My Girl (2008).